Family Medicine San Diego Medical Center - Curriculum

 Adult Medicine

 There are two inpatient adult medicine teams.
-Each resident has the opportunity to work with Family Medicine and hospitalist attending physicians.
-Call is no more than every four days, with experience covering hospital admissions, consultations, and cross-covering residency patients.
+Each resident works with clinic-based Family Medicine and Hospitalist attending physicians.
+Each resident has “long call” no more than every 7 days, with experience not only with hospital admissions and consultations, but also managing and covering the teaching services.
 There is always a faculty physician or hospital medicine specialist in-house for teaching and back-up if needed.
-Morning report, integrated radiology rounds, and teaching conferences add to the academic experience.
+Case presentations, scheduled didactics, and multi-disciplinary conferences, including Radiology and EKG rounds, add to the academic experience.
 Residents are exposed to a wide spectrum of disease in our high-volume medical center.
 Emphasis is placed not only on the pathophysiology, but also the bio-psychosocial aspects of the medical issues for the patient and their family.
-Senior level residents have the opportunity to supervise and teach medical student sub-interns on the service as well.

 Intensive Care